vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS student guide - Azure security and management.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
 2. Identify the benefits of your solution.
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

 Prepare a 15-minute chalk-talk style presentation to the customer.